michaelbZA/my-website/content/posts/fc-series/07-building-high-performance-finance-team.md

 - Internal customer satisfaction increased from 3.2 to 4.7 (on 5-point scale)
 - Finance-led initiatives delivered $45 million in cost savings and revenue enhancements

-As the CFO commented, "We transformed from being financial record-keepers to true business partners driving organizational performance."
+As the CFO commented, "We transformed from being financial record-keepers to true business partners driving organisational performance."

 ## Self-Assessment: How High-Performing Is Your Finance Team?